danortDev/fe-word-spelling-challenge/README.md

 uncommon variations.
 - `react-beutiful-dnd` its a pretty cool drag and drop library from attlasian.

+## Limitations
+- This app use the SpeechSynthesis API, so it only targets modern browsers.
+You can check a list of supported browsers [here](https://developer.mozilla.org/en-US/docs/Web/API/SpeechSynthesis)

 ## Know issues
  - Large words overflows the screen in mobile.
 Din't had enough time to find a fix.
  A temporal work around could be to restrict the length of the strings in the api.